ArianFiroozi/CN-CA4-base/README.md

 #### Router
   each router has its own forwarding table, ip address and version, ports, buffer, and routing protocol. it can also broadcast messages if the destination is set to 255.255.255.255 which is the broadcast address. looping is prevented by memorizing the path and broadcast messages do not go through external ports. also broadcast is done with no delay so that OSPF and RIP convergence delay does not get confused with initial broadcasting delays.

 1. IP: as previously mentioned, router IPs are configured by code.
-IPv6 addresses are IPv4 mapped for ease of use.
+IPv6 addresses are IPv4 mapped for ease of use and IPv6 is not fully implemented.
+IPv6 routers tunnel IPv6 packets into IPv4 packets when trying to send over IPv4 routers.

 2. Buffer: each buffer has limit which can be changed in 'commons.h' file. a router puts packets inside the buffer before sending it and if out buffer is full, router will become congested and next packets will be dropped.